pragma-/pbot/doc/Registry.md

        <PBot> foo.animals: 'type' set to 'array'

 ### Overriding registry values per-channel
-Some key/value pairs belonging to a specific section may be overridden on a per-channel basis by setting the key/value in a channel-specific section.
+Some Registry items belonging to a specific section may be overridden on a per-channel basis by setting the item in a channel-specific section.

 For example, the bot's trigger is defined in `general.trigger`.
-You may add a `trigger` registry item in `#channel` to override the value for that channel: `#channel.trigger`.
+You may set a `trigger` registry item in section `#channel` to override the value for that channel: `#channel.trigger`.

 ## Overriding Registry values via command-line
 You may override the Registry values via the PBot start-up command-line.
 Such